choasup/caffe-yolo9000/README.md

-# I am sorry that I have to close this repository for some reason.
-If you interested in YOLO9000, you can contact with me.
+# I am sorry that I have to close this repository for some reasons.
+If you are interested in YOLO9000, you can contact with me.

 # CAFFE for YOLO9000